Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 [40:02] What are you going to value most if you make a shift?

+The ability to be truly present is perhaps the greatest gift you can give yourself, because it opens you up to so much joy, so much gratitude and so much appreciation.
 By focusing on the moment – being present with your loved ones and appreciating them – you are choosing to view the world through a lens of love instead of fear.
-The people who love you already think you are somebody; they see you as a beautiful, accomplished individual, even if you don’t.
+The people who love you already think you are somebody.
+They see you as a beautiful, accomplished individual, even if you don’t.

 Take a moment to look into the eyes of your loved ones.
 Don’t think about what’s coming in the next few minutes, hours or days.
 Just think about your person and how much you care for them.
 We are not guaranteed a future, so the greatest gift we can give to one another is to be wholly present in the time we do have together.